Learn how to import your own designs into Silhouette Cameo. It’s a game changer and easier than you think!

 But I have to tell you how much time my trusty little Silhouette Cameo saves me.

-It’s great for just using the vinyl letters, or creating a stencil to paint in the letters/image…or even creating the letters by painting the project piece, applying the cut vinyl, painting a contrasting color over top and then removing the vinyl letters/image to reveal the color underneath.
+It’s great for just using the vinyl letters, creating a stencil to paint in the letters/image…or even creating the letters by painting the project piece, applying the cut vinyl, painting a contrasting color over top, and then removing the vinyl letters/image to reveal the color underneath.

 Love all the possibilities it creates!

 I’ve had the Silhouette Cameo for years but didn’t really use it that much in the beginning.

 There is a bit of a learning curve and with everything going on with the blog and the projects I need to keep up with for the blog, there was never that much time to learn.
 I know it is capable of doing so much more than I utilize it for but it is so worth every penny for what I do use it for!

 Maybe one day I’ll have the time to learn it all.

 Now, this is not a sponsored post, however, I have included an affiliate link to an awesome Silhouette Bundle I found.